Burmish/Independent-prejects/README.md

 # Independent-prejects
-reason for rejection is a jupiter notebook related to the task of prediction of whether or not the sales order at the enterprise will be rejected
+reason for rejection is a jupiter notebook related to the task of prediction of whether or not the sales order at the enterprise will be rejected. the data was uploaded from local SAP BW database.

 Customer churn rate data analysis and prediction: